Booth Plan Submission

 Safety Risk Assessment

 A safety risk assessment is a careful examination of anything in the work environment that could cause injury or ill health.
-When completing a Risk Assessment think about and consider what you will be displaying on the stand, where everything will be positioned, and decide if there is anything that could cause anyone any harm to anyone (e.g. trailing wires, hot water, heavy boxes, trip hazards, etc.) Then think about what precautions and controls measures your will implement to prevent these things from harming anyone, and detail these in your risk assessment.
+When completing a Risk Assessment think about and consider what you will be displaying on the booth, where everything will be positioned, and decide if there is anything that could cause anyone any harm to anyone (e.g. trailing wires, hot water, heavy boxes, trip hazards, etc.) Then think about what precautions and controls measures your will implement to prevent these things from harming anyone, and detail these in your risk assessment.
 Precautions and control measures can include training and the provision of information as well as practical measures such as safety guards and the implementation of a minimum safe distance.

 Do this for the build-up, exhibition open days and dismantling.
 Weigh up whether you have taken enough precautions or should do more to prevent harm.
 The important aspect is whether a hazard is significant, and whether you have covered it by satisfactory precautions and controls, so that the risk is small.